rdammkoehler/DockerKata/05_delete_image.md

 ## Intent

-The purpose of this kata is to familarize yourself with the process of deleting an image from your local docker registry.
+The purpose of this kata is to familiarize yourself with the process of deleting an image from your local docker registry.

 ## Overview

-In this exercies we will list the images on in the local registry and then delete one.
+In this exercise, we will list the images on in the local registry and then delete one.

 ## Kata Steps